sagemath/trac_to_gh/Issue 105.md

 # Issue 105: notebook: save everything to an html tarball

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/105

 Original creator: was